mpggu/mobileApp/README.md

 Find it on the iOS App Store here!
 (Soon™)
 Or on the [Google Play Store here](https://play.google.com/store/apps/details?id=de.mpgumstadt.mpgvplan)!
+For a Windows version, take a look at [this repository](https://github.com/mpggu/mobileAppWin).

 Get an always up-to-date and nicely designed representation of the substitution plan, instead of finding out your next four classes are cancelled after an 30 minute long bus drive.